viviana33/immobiliaremaggiolini/replit.md

 - **Blog Management**: Admin forms use React Hook Form with Zod validation, Markdown editor, and a dual-storage image upload system (R2 for cold, Cloudinary for hot delivery).
 Public blog pages feature category filtering, pagination, and SEO considerations.
 - **Newsletter System**: Manages user subscriptions with double opt-in via Brevo integration, including preference updates, confirmation flows, and rate limiting.
 It also includes a "Thank You" page with upgrade flows for subscription preferences and a dedicated "Preferences" page for managing subscriptions.
 - **Property Listing Notifications**: Automated email notifications for new or newly available properties sent to subscribed users, integrated with Brevo transactional emails.
+- **One-Click Unsubscribe**: Token-based unsubscribe system with personalized links in all automated emails (blog posts and property listings).
+When users click the unsubscribe link, they are immediately unsubscribed from all lists and redirected to the Preferences page with a confirmation message.
+Admin receives email notification when someone unsubscribes, including user details and previous subscription preferences.
 - **Type Safety**: Zod schemas for validation, shared TypeScript types, strict mode.
 - **Database Migrations**: Drizzle Kit.